How to Mix Purple Watercolor Paint

 This set has taught me how much fun it is to mix purples with unlikely shades of dark greens to make inky violets and forest green mixtures.

-So don’t just mix the normal colors.
-Try some weird ones to see what you can get.
+My biggest piece of advice is to not just mix the standard colors.
+Try some weird ones to see what you can create.
 Who would have thought to mix green and purple?
 (Brown hues also make some stunning purples!)

 Making Pastel Purples and Violets